Kaiwero Ngira Hauora

 - use and prescribe herbal medicines to treat patients

-- give dietary advice, tuina (massage), moxibustion (heat), cupping (suction), exercise therapy and laser therapy
+- give dietary advice, tuina (massage), moxibustion (heat), cupping (suction), scraping, exercise therapy and laser therapy

 - keep accurate patient records